 Female dogs that haven’t been spayed will generally have their first heat when they’re six to twelve months old.
-Then, they’ll go into heat again every six months on agerage.
-This is the time when your dog could mate and get pregnant1.
-So it’s very important to be aware of the most common signs and behaviors of a female dog in heat, especially if you want to prevent an unplanned dog pregnancy.
+Then, they’ll go into heat again every six months on average.
+This is the time when your dog could mate and get pregnant.1 So it’s very important to be aware of the most common signs and behaviors of a female dog in heat, especially if you want to prevent an unplanned dog pregnancy.

 Discover the top 14 dog in heat symptoms below, so you’ll be prepared!